alexjvr1/R.temp/mtDNA_LabBook.md

 2. Under "Taxa", select all the ingroups.
 Divergence dates will be calculated for each node as specified here

-3. Under "Sites" choose G+I if necessary.
+3. Under "Sites" choose GTR, Base-frequencies = empirical, G+I, 4 (as necessary).

 Unless one of the available codes are used, the xml file needs to be modified for this.
 Information on how to do this for all the different models can be found here: http://beast.bio.ed.ac.uk/substitution-model-code

+** I tried to do this, but BEAST does not accept any modifications to the .xml file.
+I will run it with the above substitution model.

 4&5.
 Clock: Here are 5 options.
 Tree: Here are 4 options.
 All combinations of these options should be run.